Testament (band): Legacy and influence

-Inspired by the new wave of British heavy metal and local Bay Area music scenes, Testament has been credited as one of the leaders of the second wave of thrash metal in the late 1980s, as well as one of the most influential Bay Area thrash metal acts.
-AllMusic described them as "one of the first thrash acts to emerge from the Bay Area in Metallica's wake during the '80s."
+Inspired by the new wave of British heavy metal (NWOBHM) and local Bay Area music scenes, Testament has been credited as one of the leaders of the second wave of thrash metal in the late 1980s, as well as one of the most influential Bay Area thrash metal bands.
+In a 2021 Revolver magazine fan poll, Testament was voted number one as best non-"Big Four" thrash band.
+AllMusic referred to them as "one of the first thrash acts to emerge from the Bay Area in Metallica's wake during the '80s."
+Dom Lawson of Blabbermouth praised Testament's longevity and contributions to the thrash metal revival movement, stating that the band—along with "the similarly vital likes of" Exodus and Kreator—has "been instrumental in keeping thrash metal's older generation at the forefront of the modern scene."
+Testament is considered to be part of the "Big Eight" of thrash metal, along with Metallica, Megadeth, Slayer, Anthrax, Exodus, Overkill and Death Angel.

-Numerous hard rock and heavy metal acts such as Aerosmith, AC/DC, Angel Witch, Black Sabbath, Boston, Deep Purple, Def Leppard, Dio, Iron Maiden, Judas Priest, Kiss, Led Zeppelin, the Michael Schenker Group, Montrose, Ozzy Osbourne (particularly the Randy Rhoads era), Raven, Samson, Saxon, Scorpions, The Sweet, Thin Lizzy, UFO (particularly the Michael Schenker era), Van Halen and Venom have been cited as an influence or inspiration behind Testament's music.
-The band's other musical influences include The Beatles, as well as guitar players like Jeff Beck, Chuck Berry, Jimi Hendrix, Yngwie Malmsteen, Frank Marino, Mahogany Rush, Pat Travers and Johnny Winter, and their Bay Area thrash metal contemporaries Metallica and Exodus.
+Many hard rock and heavy metal acts have been cited as an influence or inspiration to Testament's music, including Aerosmith, AC/DC, Angel Witch, Black Sabbath, Boston, Deep Purple, Def Leppard, Dio, Exodus, Iron Maiden, Judas Priest, Kiss, Led Zeppelin, Mercyful Fate, Metallica, the Michael Schenker Group, Montrose, Ozzy Osbourne (particularly the Randy Rhoads-era), Raven, Samson, Saxon, Scorpions, Slayer, the Sweet, Thin Lizzy, UFO (particularly the Michael Schenker-era), Van Halen, Venom and Watchtower.
+The band's other musical influences or inspirations include the Beatles, as well as guitarists and vocalists Jeff Beck, Chuck Berry, Jimi Hendrix, Yngwie Malmsteen, Frank Marino, Mahogany Rush, Pat Travers and Johnny Winter.

-Testament has influenced multiple bands, such as Pantera, Sepultura, Death Angel, Annihilator, White Zombie, Korn, Machine Head, Drowning Pool, Kataklysm, Lamb of God, Morbid Angel, Cannibal Corpse, Entombed, Gojira, Killswitch Engage, Exhorder, Havok, Evile, Blind Guardian, Sevendust, Suicidal Angels, Trivium, Nightwish, Shadows Fall, Terror, Unearth, Skeletonwitch, Warbringer, Primal Fear, Fight, Sons of Texas, Incite, Demolition Hammer, and Forced Entry.
+Testament has influenced multiple bands from different genres, including Pantera, Sepultura, Death Angel, Annihilator, White Zombie, Korn, Machine Head, Limp Bizkit, Drowning Pool, Kataklysm, Lamb of God, Morbid Angel, Cannibal Corpse, Entombed, Gojira, Killswitch Engage, Exhorder, Havok, Evile, Blind Guardian, Sevendust, Suicidal Angels, Trivium, Nightwish, Shadows Fall, Terror, Unearth, Skeletonwitch, Warbringer, Primal Fear, Fight, Sons of Texas, Incite, Demolition Hammer, and Forced Entry.

-In the video for Bowling for Soup's "Punk Rock 101", guitarist and vocalist Jaret Reddick can be seen wearing one of Testament's t-shirts.